How to Create the Perfect Email Sequence (with templates!)

 Table of contents

 You may be wondering if emails are even worth the trouble and if people read them at all.
-We’re here to tell you a resounding YES!
-Not only do emails still convert to sales at a 15% rate, they’re the one place you can reach your audience as a one-on-one conversation.
+We’re here to tell you that the answer is a resounding YES!
+Not only do emails still convert to sales at a 15% rate, but they’re also one of the few places you can directly reach your audience in a one-on-one conversation.
 The right email sequence can mean easier long-term growth, faster responses from prospects, and better overall relationships.

 If it sounds too good to be true, it probably is.
 But how can you find out if you’re not trying it?
 Discussed here will be all of the ways you can create a great email sequence, what exactly it is, and what to say in them (with templates!).